dougeby/IntuneDocs/intune/in-development.md

 macOS apps you have purchased using Apple Business Manager will be displayed in the console when Apple VPP tokens are synced in Intune.
 You can assign, revoke and reassign device and user-based licenses for groups using the console.
 Microsoft Intune helps you manage VPP apps purchased for use at your company by:
 - Reporting license information from the app store.
 - Tracking how many of the licenses you have used.
-- Helping you not install more copies of the app than you own.
+- Helping you to not install more copies of the app than you own.
 For more information about Intune and VPP, see [Manage volume-purchased apps and books with Microsoft Intune](vpp-apps.md).

 ### macOS support for web apps <!-- 3174427  -->
 You'll be able to install Web apps, which allow you to add a shortcut to a URL on the web, to the Dock using the macOS Company Portal.
 End-users can access the **Install** action from the app details page for a web app in the macOS Company Portal.
 For more information about the **Web link** app type, see [Add apps to Microsoft Intune](apps-add.md).

 #### Assign Microsoft Edge beta for macOS <!-- 4678761  -->
 You'll be able to add and assign the latest version of Microsoft Edge beta to Intune for macOS devices.
 From Intune, select **Client apps** > **Apps** > **Add app** > **Microsoft Edge - macOS**.
 Then, assign Microsoft Edge beta to the intended groups.
-Microsoft AutoUpdate (MAU) keeps Edge up-to-date.
-For more information about Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](manage-microsoft-edge.md).
+Microsoft AutoUpdate (MAU) keeps Microsoft Edge up-to-date.
+For more information about Microsoft Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](manage-microsoft-edge.md).

 ### Read and write Graph API operations for Intune apps <!-- 5031704  -->
 Applications will be able to call the Intune Graph API with both read and write operations using app identity without user credentials.
 For more information about accessing the Microsoft Graph API for Intune, see [Working with Intune in Microsoft Graph](https://docs.microsoft.com/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).

-### Assign Microsoft Edge beta for macOS <!-- 4678761  -->
-You'll be able to add and assign the latest version of Microsoft Edge beta to Intune for macOS devices.
-From Intune, select **Client apps** > **Apps** > **Add app** > **Microsoft Edge - macOS**.
-Then, assign Microsoft Edge beta to the intended groups.
-Microsoft AutoUpdate (MAU) keeps Edge up-to-date.
-For more information about Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](manage-microsoft-edge.md).

 ### Configure app notification content for organization accounts <!-- 2576686 -->
 Intune app protection policies (APP) on Android and iOS devices will allow you to control app notification content for Org accounts.
 This feature will require support from applications and may not be available for all APP enabled applications.
 For more about APP, see [What are app protection policies?](app-protection-policy.md).